 In 2016, David’s son James processed some grapes from the family vineyard to produce a few barrels of wine for the first ever Golden Child vintage.
 James had experience making wine in Australia and California and used the Golden Child name to reference banter between himself and his sister.
 The wines were well received and the brand has been growing ever since.

-We use largely organic practices in the vineyard (although we’re not certified.. yet) and we refer to our winemaking style as ‘Lo-Fi”.
-To us, this means generally hand picking fruit, being gentle and precise in the winery, and getting the wine into bottle with minimal manipulation.
+In terms of winemaking, we're very gentle and precise in the winery, and aim to get the wine from grape into bottle with minimal manipulation.
 We add a small amount of sulphur before bottling, with very little other additions used throughout the rest of the winemaking process.
+Most of our wines receive a light pad filtration.